 - Impact Analysis

-By far the dearest topic on the software tester‘s heart: what is the scope of change, and how much regression testing is expected.
+The dearest topic on the software tester’s heart is the scope of change and how much regression testing is expected.

 In large, complex, and mission-critical solutions conducting an Impact Analysis exercise will help you mitigate the risk of dangerous side effects.
 It will help you determine those features that have been impacted by the change and will need to be tested for regression problems.